So you've decided to start your own team? Congrats! The first step is finding players.

 - Mentors - Get a mentor for extra help at the field.
 See the description under Share the Load, above.

-- Coach training - In 2017 we hosted our first Coaching Conference, and we also work with BC Ultimate to host NCCP Coach Training sessions.
+- Coach training - We host an annual Coaching Conference, and we also work with BC Ultimate to host NCCP Coach Training sessions.
 Check them out to build your skills as a leader.

 Every team has different goals: some are competitive and others are casual; some never practice while others have a playbook.
 However, the main reason everyone plays ultimate is to have FUN!
 To help your team grow and stay together over many seasons, remember to focus on everyone having fun.